 - Publishing social media (i.e. Facebook and Instagram) posts and sometimes paid for posts or ads

 - Putting out banners in front of the store

 - Leaving flyers at neighboring businesses

 - Handing out point of purchase flyers

-Also see if you can get some publicity for your event.
+Try to get your event covered in the media and the blogosphere.
+Reach out to journalists and influencers and share your story.
 As Retail Minded founder Nicole Leinbach Reyhle writes on her site, “Radio stations, newspapers, local television stations, magazines and other local media outlets crave great information to share with their readers.
 Let your in-store events be among what they share!”

 Tips for the big day

 Go easy on the sales pitches (or avoid them altogether)

 If the event seems like a veiled attempt at selling something, it will fall flat. – Doug Stephens